mrocklin/thesis/search-direct.md

 #### K-deep greedy

 Rather than compute and then minimize over the children of a node we could compute and minimize over the grandchildren.
 More generally we can compute and minimize over the descendents of depth k.
-This increases foresight and computational cost.
+This method increases foresight and computational cost.

 #### Breadth first